derek20F/GEOM90038-Parking-Occupancy-Detection/README.md

 # GEOM90038 Advanced Imaging 2021 SM1
 ## Parking occupancy detection from CCTV images

+### Summary
+*	Trained Faster RCNN model to detect vehicles in parking area
+*	Clustered the detected vehicles using spatio-temporal analysis to find the coordinates of individual parking slots
+*	Implemented ResNet as a classifier to predict the occupancy within each parking slot.

+### D

 In this project, I implement a parking occupancy detection system for CCTV images.
 First, an object detection model is trained to detect the vehicles in the parking area.
 Then, the coordinates of individual parking slots are found by clustering the detected vehicles using spatio-temporal analysis.
 Lastly, a ResNet is used as a classifier to predict the occupancy within each parking slot.